royriver23/ES-On-Rails/README.md

 ## Gem Alternatives

 - **Searchkick:** recommended for simpler solutions such as search inside a single entity.
-- **Chewy:** Recommend for more advanced and combined with the right abstraction, make it a maintainable solution.
+- **Chewy:** Recommended for more advanced and combined with the right abstraction, make it a maintainable solution.

 ## Include API related best practices